photo

 1. Redness and Swelling

-Immediately after treatment, it’s normal for the skin to appear red or slightly swollen.
-This is part of the body’s natural inflammatory response and usually subsides within a few hours to a few days.
-Applying a cool compress, avoiding heat exposure, and using gentle, hydrating products can help calm irritation faster.
+Immediately after laser skin resurfacing, it’s normal for the skin to appear red or slightly swollen.
+This is part of the body’s natural inflammatory response and how blood vessels react during treatment.
+Symptoms usually subside within a few days with proper skin care.

 2. Mild Discomfort or Warmth

 Some patients describe a mild stinging or sunburn-like sensation following their session.
-This typically lasts only a few hours.
-Keeping the skin moisturized and avoiding harsh products will ease this temporary discomfort.
+This is more noticeable when using ablative lasers and is linked to early collagen remodelling, which supports improving skin texture.
+Keeping the skin moisturized and avoiding harsh skincare products can ease this temporary discomfort.

 3. Dryness or Flaking